 We sold our home in Bentley Park and started building a new house at Kewarra Beach.
 It was a difficult financial decision, but in every other way, the move opened up a world of opportunities.
 Our house was finished a few weeks before the opening of the new University Campus.
 A fresh start at last!

 Fighting For People With Disabilities

-I was shocked to learn that many people with disabilities were living in institutions, including a high number of people with disabilities living in aged care.
+I was shocked to learn that many people with disabilities were living in institutions, including a high number of young people with disabilities living in aged care.
 A major goal of the disability movement at this time was to have all people with disabilities living in the community, rather than isolated in institutions.

 Things were not right!
 I was very passionate about people with disabilities being included in the community.
 On a personal level, I was also frustrated with so many of us being denied access to shops and businesses, by simply not being able to get in.
 After all, this was not good enough!

 I became an advocate for other people with disabilities, determined to address the injustice and discrimination I saw.
 Support work is crucial to enable people with disabilities to experience the quality of life enjoyed by other members of the community.
 People with disabilities should have the same human rights as other people.

 The very concept of community should have diversity at its heart.
 Healthy communities include young people and old people, white people and black people, gay people and straight people.
 Above all, I was sure a community should include people with disabilities!
 Consequently, I volunteered to serve on a number of organisations committed to speaking out for inclusion.